People with COVID-19 have reported a wide range of symptoms that include:

 Some people have also reported less common symptoms, such as nausea, vomiting, or diarrhea.
 Symptoms usually occur within 2-14 days of being exposed to the virus.

 But many people don’t have any symptoms and don’t even know they are infected.
-Early data from countries with more widespread testing suggest that as many as 1 out of 2 people infected with COVID-19 may not have obvious symptoms.
+New research suggests that as many as 1 out of 3 people infected with COVID-19 may not have obvious symptoms.

-The concern, of course, is that those who without symptoms can unknowingly pass the disease on to other people, especially those who could get very ill.
-It’s another reason why stay-at-home orders and distancing are so important.
+The concern, of course, is that those who don't have symptoms can unknowingly pass the disease on to other people, especially those who could get very ill.
+It’s a reason why wearing a mask, staying 6 feet away from others, and washing your hands often are so important.